oehf/ipf-docs/_pages/ihe/fhir/fhirAdvanced.md

 Example:

-MHD ITI-65 is a transaction request containing DocumentManifest, DocumentReference and Binary resources.
-The request is defined with a `Bundle.meta.profile` value set to `http://ihe.net/fhir/tag/iti-65`, so the transaction definition of ITI-65 statically configures `org.openehealth.ipf.commons.ihe.fhir.support.BundleProfileSelector` so that ITI-65 consumer endpoints receive these requests:
+MHD ITI-65 is a transaction request containing DocumentManifest (MHD 3.2), List, DocumentReference and Binary resources.
+The request is defined with a dedicated `Bundle.meta.profile` value (depending on the MHD version), so the transaction definition of ITI-65 statically configures `org.openehealth.ipf.commons.ihe.fhir.support.BundleProfileSelector` so that ITI-65 consumer endpoints receive these requests: